-This system can be arranged in many different variations, for example some people bundle the brass and woodwind section and call it the wind section.
-Despite being called modern, this system comes from Greeks around 300 BC, so the electric / electronic category has only been added recently.
+This system can be arranged in many different variations, for example, some people bundle the brass and woodwind sections and call it the wind section.
+Despite being called modern, this system comes from Greeks around 300 BC, so the electric/electronic category has only been added recently.

 Instruments in each family

 Some examples of the instruments you can find in each categories:

 - Brass: Bugle, baritone horn, cimbasso, cornet, euphonium, flugelhorn, french horn, mellophone, tenor / alto horn, trombone, trumpet, tuba, ophicleide, etc.

 - Woodwinds: Bagpipes, bansuri, clarinet, danso, dizi, flageolet, harmonica, kaval, ney, oboe, ocarina, pan pipes, piccolo, recorder flute, saxophone, shakuhachi, tin whistle, transverse flute, venu, xiao, etc.

 - Keyboards: Accordion, clavichord, dulcitone, harpsichord, hurdy gurdy, keyboard glockenspiel, melodica, piano, pump organ, etc.

 - Strings-Bowed: Cello, double Bass, erhu, esraj, haegeum, huqin, sarangi, sarinda, viola, violin, etc.